 In addition to his years as a musician, Watt has written two compelling memoirs.

-1996 saw his first, Patient - the True Story of a Rare Illness published to wide acclaim by Viking/Penguin in the UK (a Sunday Times Book of the Year for William Boyd; Shortlisted for the Esquire Non-Fiction Award 1996) and by Grove Atlantic Press in the US (a New York Times Notable Book of The Year.)
-The book details his extraordinary life-and-death battle in 1992 with a rare and almost-career-ending auto-immune disease Churg-Strauss Syndrome during which he was dramatically hospitalised for nine weeks.
+1996 saw his first, Patient - the True Story of a Rare Illness published by Viking/Penguin in the UK (a Sunday Times Book of the Year for William Boyd; Shortlisted for the Esquire Non-Fiction Award 1996) and by Grove Atlantic Press in the US (a New York Times Notable Book of The Year.)
+The book details his life-and-death battle in 1992 with a rare auto-immune disease Churg-Strauss Syndrome during which he was dramatically hospitalised for nine weeks.
 The New Yorker praised its 'quiet elegance and ringing epiphanic lyricism' calling it 'a nearly flawless telling of his unexpected and drawn-out battle with an extremely rare - and nearly fatal - illness.'
 The book has since been translated into Spanish, Swedish and Italian, and was republished in a new edition by Bloomsbury in 2014.

 2014 saw the publication of his second memoir, Romany and Tom (Bloomsbury).
 Both a personal journey and a fearless portrait of his parents, it was nominated for the Samuel Johnson Non-Fiction Prize 2014, and featured in the Guardian’s Best Biographies and Memoirs 2014, and the Guardian's Readers’ Books of the Year 2014.
 The LA Review of Books commented: 'Watt captures what real life feels like, and he captures it with breathtaking clarity, beauty, and precision … a beautifully written love story filled with pain, truth, raw emotion, and endless complexity.'